 Standard 1: Professional Responsiblity and Accountability»Standard 2: Knowledge-based Practice»Standard 3: Client-focused Provision of Care» Standard 4: Ethical Practice»

-Professional standards workbook (PDF)Professional standards resources (PDF)
+Professional standards workbook (PDF)Professional Responsibility learning resources

 When nursing came under the Health Professions Act (HPA) in 2005, many registered nurses wondered how provincial legislation affected their practice.
 The answer is that the HPA — through legislation — defines the scope of practice for RNs.